karlicoss/caliper/README.md

 ![Spanner logo](logo.png)

-Spanner is a micro benchmarking framework designed to run on the Android platform.
+Spanner is a micro benchmarking framework designed to run on Android.

-It is a fork of the original Caliper project for Java started by Google: code.google.com/p/caliper
+It is a fork of the Caliper project for Java started by Google: code.google.com/p/caliper

-WARNING: This dust is still settling and any API might change at any point (05-11-2015).
+WARNING: The dust is still settling and any API might change at any point (05-11-2015).

 # Getting started